mocon/oconnor-blog/content/posts/2021-03-22-forces-greater-than-ourselves-1.md

   majestically dwarf us.
-Then consider love, loving an other who can be both enigma and our beloved, or for that matter truly giving ourselves in love to anything, is a willing entrance into uncharted territory defined as much by what we don’t know and our deep vulnerability as anything else.
+Then consider love, loving an other who can be both enigma and our beloved, or for that matter truly giving ourselves in love to anything, is a willing entrance into uncharted territory defined as much by what we don’t know and by our vulnerability as anything else.
 Then there’s God, unknowable yet present in every moment of our lives, how are we to step up in encounters with her?
 Daunting to be sure, but this is the situation we find ourselves in.
 So is there a stance we can adopt that might keep us from